IngridKJ/mpsa_newmark/README.md

     runscripts, all simulation runscripts are assigned coarse default parameter values.
     Change the value of `coarse` from `True` to `False` to run simulations that match those detailed in the article.
+  * `grid_type`: Some of the convergence analyses are available both for simplex and Cartesian grids.
+Simply define the variable `grid_type` to be either `"simplex"` or `"cartesian"` to set the grid type of your choice.
   * `save_figure`: This flag is found in runscripts which allow for generating and saving figures.
 Figures are saved in [figures](./convergence_analysis/figures).
 Change `save_figure` from `True` to `False` to not generate and save figures.